avatao/collection-json-base/README.md

 Disclaimer
 ---
-This project is in alpha state, changes are likely use it with care.
+This project is in beta state, tests are written and the api stabilizing, but changes and bugs are likely.

 Description
 ---